 Travellers – and particularly backpackers – are tricky people to buy for.
 They’re usually flitting off to beautiful places full of exotic trinkets to buy themselves, or they generally pack light; not ideal if you’re looking to buy them a gift!
 So, what should you buy the intrepid traveller?
-We’ve got the perfect gift guide for you, a curated list of the best gifts for backpackers!
+We’ve got the perfect gift guide for you, a curated list of the best gift for backpackers!

 And, because you shouldn’t just trust us, we’ve asked the best of the best: 18 other travel bloggers who tell us the number one gift they’d love to unwrap for a birthday, Christmas or whatever occasion.